AimTheSun/react-typescript-taskwise/README.md

 npm start
 ```

-Open `http://localhost:3000` in your browser to view the app
+Open `http://localhost:3000` in your browser to view the app.